UniMath/agda-unimath/src/elementary-number-theory/cross-multiplication-difference-integer-fractions.lagda.md

 two [integer fractions](elementary-number-theory.integer-fractions.md) `a/b` and
 `c/d` is the [difference](elementary-number-theory.difference-integers.md) of
-the [products](elementary-number-theory.multiplication-integers.md) of the numerator of each fraction with the denominator of the other : `c * b - a * d`.
+the [products](elementary-number-theory.multiplication-integers.md) of the numerator of each fraction with the denominator of the other: `c * b - a * d`.

 ## Definitions